 Why collaborating with a third-party is the way to go

 In conclusion, the decision between in-house and third-party solutions for Mastercard AN4569 compliance is vital.
-While the idea of internal development may be appealing, the practicalities often tip the scales in favor of external solutions, ensuring businesses can navigate the intricacies of payment data enrichment with speed, accuracy, and efficiency.
+While the idea of internal development may be appealing, the practicalities often tip the scales in favor of external solutions, ensuring businesses can navigate the intricacies of enhancing payment data with speed, accuracy, and efficiency.

 Appendix A: Details of scheme compliance requirements